Build Trust in Online Communities. A Healthcare Marketing Strategy that Steps Back from Self-Promotion.

 The internet has enabled us to find like-minded people, no matter how obscure our interests.
 The same goes for the very people you’re marketing to in healthcare.

 Patients and physicians, administrators, and insurers organize themselves into communities where they can share, engage, and interact.
 If you can create one of these communities with your marketing, you can attract the right people and earn their trust.
-It might take a change in strategy.
+However, this might take a change in strategy.

 The Woes of the Narcissistic Marketer